Vandivier/afterecon/content/2016-07-24-edmund-burke-and-the-strategy-of-opposition.md

 ---
-title: Edmund Burke and the Strategy of Opposition
+title: "Edmund Burke and the Strategy of Opposition"
 date: 2016-07-24 18:58:08
 author: John Vandivier
 ---